JustAnEdiot/tasks/README.md

-# Tasks
+# 📝 Tasks
-📝 The silly task manager
+This is a silly task manager to keep me on task

+I cant garuntee that this will work ever <3